hidem1129-oss/Modular-Factory-System/Firmware/common/README.md

 The `common` layer is responsible for:

-- Shared node behavior (state handling, control flow)
+- shared node behavior
-- Register-based communication handling
+- register-based communication handling
+- state handling and control flow
-- Public APIs for node-specific implementations
+- public APIs for node-specific implementations
-- Platform and build configuration
+- platform and build configuration
-- Common design documentation
+- common design documentation

 ---